 Check you're on the shortest path to degree completion by discussing these questions in your first advising meeting.
 Up to 30% of undergraduate credits and 6 credits at the masters level may be earned through prior learning assessment.
 Students awarded prior learning credit are five times more likely to complete their degree with savings in time and money.

 If English is not the language in which you completed high school studies, review your transcripts with the International Languages Department for possible credit or ACE language requirement waiver.
 Exams are available in French, German, Italian, Korean, Mandarin, Norwegian, Portuguese, Romanian, Russian, or Spanish (other languages may be arranged).
 Advanced standing options are possible too.

 If yes, consult these tables to find what credit may be counted towards your Andrews degree.
 Be sure to discuss this with your academic advisor before registering for your first semester.
 Email firstname.lastname@example.org to request that your high school transcript be articulated, if the expected credits are not visible on your university academic record (linked through your IVUE page).

 Not sure?
 Log in to your IVUE page.
-Click on the University Academic Record link to view all credits transfered and grades for Andrews classes.
+Click on the University Academic Record link to view all credits transferred and grades for Andrews classes.
 If not, request the missing transcripts (again) and follow up with Undergrad Admissions until these are received and have been articulated.
 Let your academic advisor and financial advisor know if any transcripts are outstanding.

 If you completed classes through entities such as MCOE, ARISE, StraighterLine, study.com, etc., request official transcripts sent to Admissions and discuss possible petitions with your academic advisor.
-Email questions to the Prior Learning Director, or use the ACENet tool to determine possible credit for prior learning.
+Email questions to the Prior Learning Director, or use the ACENet tool to determine possible credit awards.